RanaElGahawy/CalendarEffect/index.md

 - Halloween effect (“Sell in May”)
 - Holiday effect

+## Initial data visualization

+Before engaging in formal hypothesis testing, the detectives begin with an initial exploratory analysis aimed at visualizing potential calendar effects.
+This preliminary step allows for an intuitive understanding of return patterns and helps identify periods where anomalies may appear more pronounced.

+For each calendar effect, average returns are computed and compared across relevant time windows.
+By examining these averages, the team seeks to detect systematic differences in returns that may be associated with specific calendar periods.
+While this approach does not provide statistical validation, it offers valuable insights and guides the subsequent empirical investigation.

 ## Are the Calendar effects real ?

 Reinforced by rigorous statistical tools, the detectives conduct an in-depth investigation into each calendar effect.